Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 Now you are on a computation node.

-First, I would recommend check the memory size that is available using 'top -o %MEM'.
-It can also tell you that whether your previous finished/killed jobs are still occupying the memory size.
-If yes, please use 'kill -9 PID' to manually kill the jobs so that the memory size can be released.
+First, I would recommend check the memory size that is available using `top -o %MEM`.
+It can also tell you that whether your previous finished/killed jobs are still occupying the memory size or not.
+If yes, please use `kill -9 PID` to manually kill the jobs so that the memory size can be released.

 Activate your R environment:
 `conda activate r-env`